-The previous consent 19/00211/APP on the site was granted subject to transportation conditions relating to the provision of 3 new passing places on the U58H Viewfield Road, and carriageway widening/ improvements at the junction of the U58H and the A95 to accommodate overrunning of larger vehicles associated with the development.
-It is noted that the location of the passing places, and extent of improvements to the junction have been agreed (Roads Construction Consent RCC- 594 relates).
-These works have yet to be carried out.
+- 8.5.1 Previous consents on the site 19/00211/APP and 20/00197/AP were granted subject to Transportation conditions relating to the provision of 3 new passing places on the U58H Viewfield Road and carriageway widening improvements at the junction of the U58H and the A95 to accommodate overrunning of larger vehicles associated with the development.
+These works have been completed (Roads Construction Consent RCC 594 relates). - 8.5.2 The Transportation Section has been consulted and has raised no objection to the grant of permission subject to conditions relating to a turning area being retained within the curtilage of the site to enable vehicles to enter and exit in a forward gear and submission/approval of a construction traffic management plan. - 8.5.3 Transport Scotland were also consulted on the proposal and have raised no objections. - 8.5.4 In terms of access and parking, subject to the conditions as recommended, the proposal complies with policy DP1 and PP3.

-Given the casks from units 2 and 3 are to be moved into units 4 and 5 when they are complete there would be no increase in traffic to the site as a result of these units.

-The Transportation Section has been consulted and has raised no objection to the grant of permission subject to conditions and informatives.
-These require the construction of 3 passing places and the widening/improvement works at the junction of the U58H and the A95 to the Moray Council's standards and specifications, as per approved drawing A/190165/901 REV2, prior to works commencing.

-Transport Scotland were also consulted on the proposal and have raised no objections.

-In terms of access and parking, subject to the conditions as recommended, the proposal complies with policy DP1 and PP3.

-Drainage and Flooding (DP1, PP3 and EP12)
+8.6 Drainage and Flooding (DP1, PP3 and EP12)

-Policies DP1 Development Principles, PP3 Infrastructure and Services and EP12 Management and Enhancement of the Water Environment set out detailed criteria to ensure proposals meet siting, design and servicing requirements including provision of SUDS.
+Policies DP1 Development Principles, PP3 Infrastructure and Services and EP12 Management and Enhancement of the Water Environment set out detailed criteria to ensure proposals meet siting, design and servicing requirements including provision of SuDS.
 This includes requirements for surface water from new development to be dealt with in a sustainable manner that has a neutral effect on the risk of flooding or which reduces the risk of flooding.